yizaiwu/Dropbox-gVim/README.md

 # Dropbox-gVim
-Vim Portable for Windows Sync with GitHub
+gVim Portable for Windows Sync with GitHub